FrankWanger/CCBO/README.md

 Notably, the run time for reproducing the benchmark result with the default parameters on a PC with 8-core CPU (i7-10700F, 2.9 GHz) and 32 GB RAM was ~1 h.

 `CCBO_guide_exp.ipynb` An example notebook for using CCBO to guide laboratory electrospray experiments, with SOBEL initialization.
 The wet-lab experiment results were accompanied to the notebook.
+Albeit efforts have been made to set all random seeds in Torch and Numpy libraries, the authors are aware that the recommended experiment may vary between different installations of BoTorch.
+We believe that this does not weaken the conclusions as the benchmark results have been tested to show consistency across platforms.

 ## Core functions
 There are a few core and helper functions developed in `ccbo/core.py`